usefulalgorithm/usefulalgorithm/README.md

 - _Youth Novel_, by Youth Novel
 - _Speak Daggers_, by Elias Rønnenfelt
 - _Black Messiah_, by D'Angelo
-- _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal
 - _たのしみ_, by U-zhaan, Tamaki Roy, Chinza Dopeness
 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _Early Recordings 1994-95_, by Kreidler
 - _THE BPM_, by Sudan Archives
-- _Periphery_, by Periphery
+- _HUMAN ERROR CLUB AT KENNY'S HOUSE_, by HUMAN ERROR CLUB, Kenny Segal

 </details>